 This master's will give you:

-- an understanding of processes of contemporary globalisation as manifest in geographies of finance
+- An understanding of processes of contemporary globalisation

-- an ideal multi-disciplinary grounding to inform business and policy practice and to doctoral research in the social sciences.
+- An ideal multi-disciplinary grounding to inform business and policy practice

 Who should study this programme?